ebd622/fe-samples/routing/README.md

 ```
 {path: 'not-found', component: ErrorPageComponent, data: {message: 'Page not found'}},
 ```
 With this we load the `ErrorPageComponent` when a page not found.
+Here we may have another route with another error message.
+But we will be using the same `ErrorPageComponent`.

 The issue is that we need to fetch `data->message` in [error-page.component.ts](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/error-page/error-page.component.ts).
 There are two options how to do it: